 Backlighting can be a wonderful choice for lighting an image - from a warm buttery backlight to a blown out window, there are so many different options for shooting into the light!

 However, shooting into the light you does present some challenges though, so it's important to set your camera correctly.
-Here's some tips on how to do that...
+Here's are five super quick tips that will help you get gorgeous back lit images in no time

 1) Shoot in Manual.